 1) First, complete the NEH application cover sheet.
 You can fill out the cover sheet here: NEH’s Summer Programs Participant Application Cover Sheet.
 The NEH application cover sheet must be completed in one sitting.
 If you are inactive for over two hours, your work will no longer be available for editing.
 We estimate that it will take you 15 minutes to complete a cover sheet.
 Incomplete or inaccurate applications may be deemed ineligible.

-2) Second, you should write an application letter that is no longer than two double-spaced pages, or one single-spaced page.
+2) Second, you should write an application letter that is no longer than one single-spaced page.
 In your letter, please describe the following:

-a) Your educational background, area of expertise, and the subject area(s) and grade level(s) you are teaching.
+a) Your current teaching position, your educational background, area of expertise, and the subject area(s) you are teaching (one or two sentences).

-c) Your special perspectives, skills, or experiences that would contribute to the workshop.
+b) Your background, special perspectives, skills, or experiences that you would bring to the institute (one paragraph).

 3) Third, include in your materials a complete resume or curriculum vitae.
 Make sure that your contact information (name, address, phone, email) are included on this document.
-Also include in your CV/resume the contact information for one professional reference.
-Please note that you do not need to include letters of recommendation, just the contact information for one reference.
+Please note that you do not need to include letters of recommendation.

 For a detailed list of application instructions, please see the document, NEH Application Information and Instructions.